WebstaurantStore / Food Service Resources / Consumables / Types of Chocolate

 Couverture chocolate contains a higher percentage of cocoa butter – at least 31% – than baking or eating chocolate.
 This high percentage of cocoa butter gives the chocolate a glossy finish and a firm snap when properly tempered.
 It is available in dark, milk, and white chocolate varieties.

-Cocoa butter is not a type of chocolate, but rather a stable vegetable fat that comes from cocoa beans.
-It is not a dairy product and is naturally vegan-friendly!
+Cocoa butter is a natural, stable fat that is extracted from cocoa beans.
+It is not a dairy product and is naturally vegan-friendly.
 On its own, cocoa butter has a mildly sweet flavor and a delicate chocolate aroma.

 How to Use Cocoa Butter